 I am a dedicated naturalist, ecologist, and environmental educator with a passion for writing.
-As a Lecturer in the Nicholas School of the Environment at Duke University, my courses emphasize natural history and environmental education & communication.
+As a Senior Lecturer in the Nicholas School of the Environment at Duke University, my courses emphasize natural history and environmental education & communication.
 I am also the Director of NSOE Undergraduate Diversity, Equity, and Inclusion (check out “How to Create a Culturally Inclusive Syllabus & Course“), Director of the Environmental Science Summer Program at Duke, and Director of the NSOE Communications Studio.

 Education.
 My ecological training began before college at The Grove, a nature preserve in northern Illinois.
 There, I worked at as a naturalist and educator.
 I received my B.S. in Natural Resources and Environmental Sciences from the University of Illinois – Urbana, I graduating summa cum laude after three years of study.
 Before starting my doctoral studies, I served as an AmeriCorps volunteer in Knoxville, TN working at the interface of water quality policy and science.
 I also volunteered at The Sea Turtle Hospital in Marathon, FL.

 I completed my doctoral studies in Duke University’s Program in Ecology, one of the top three programs in the nation (see National Research Council).
 My dissertation research explored the multi-scale distributions and conservation status of snakes in the North American tallgrass prairie and integrated the quantitatively intense methods of landscape ecology with the more traditional field-based approach of conservation biology (see 2008 paper).